outl1ne/using-models-in-laravel-migrations/README.md

 ## Conclusion

 The raw ORM method solution may look more elegant and preferred by many of you.
 It's shorter and no files have to be duplicated.
-However there may be times, when you really want to have those helper model methods available.
+However there may be times when you really want to have those helper model methods available.
 And this is one way to make it happen.
 Just keep in mind, models can break your migrations.